How To Repay Debts While Maintaining Your Financial Freedom

 Fixed expenses

-These are consistent costs that remain the same each month, such as rent or mortgage payments, insurance, utilities, and minimum debt payments.
+As the name suggests, these are costs that do not change each month, they remain constant and include expenses such as rent or mortgage payments, insurance premiums, utility bills and debt payments.
 Since these are unavoidable expenses, they should be accounted for first in your budget.

 Variable Expenses

-These include fluctuating costs such as groceries, dining out, entertainment, transportation, and discretionary spending.
-Unlike fixed expenses, variable expenses can be adjusted based on financial priorities and goals.
+Unlike fixed expenses which remain constant every month, variable expenses are fluctuating costs such as groceries, entertainment, transportation and discretionary spending.
+Variable expenses can be adjusted based on financial priorities and goals.

 Pending payments / Debts